mosra/m.css/doc/css/grid.rst

 =========================

 It's usual that the content area of the page doesn't span the full 12-column width in order to avoid long unreadable lines.
-But sometimmes one might want to use the full available width --- for example to show big pictures or to fit many things next to each other.
+But sometimes one might want to use the full available width --- for example to show big pictures or to fit many things next to each other.